bmuteau/portfolio-v1/README.md

         * fix scroll | tablet lockedpage
         * check all the href
         * update all syntaxe name like this (name_class)
+        * change the hard time by "timeComputer" in computer taskbar

     Back-End :
         * loop for project | Project page